 - For credit granted, refunds will be processed by the student accounts department and will be returned in the same method of payment the tuition was originally paid with.

-- All documents submitted for transfer credit evaluation become the property of the College and will not be returned; if original documents must be kept by the student, certified copies of the originals can be submitted.
+- All documents submitted for transfer credit evaluation and prior learning become the property of the College and will not be returned; if original documents must be kept by the student, certified copies of the originals can be submitted.
 In addition, it is your responsibility to have any supporting documents (such as transcripts) translated before being submitted for evaluation.

 Need more information?